DayZedAndConfused762/Y.A.A.C/doc/software.md

 TorTiPi | a tool to setup the Tor based wifi hotspot on Raspberry Pi | https://github.com/rosehgal/tortipi sysmon | An intuitive remotely-accessible system performance monitoring and task management tool for servers and headless Raspberry Pi setups | https://github.com/gridhead/sysmon rpi-clone | rpi-clone is a shell script that is for cloning a running Raspberry Pi booted source disk (SD card or USB disk) | https://github.com/billw2/rpi-clone
+RasComm | RasComm is a communication device that translates plain text into Morse code (IMC) visually or audibly | https://github.com/Defcon27/RasComm-RaspberryPi-MorseCode-Translator

 <!-- ============================================================ -->